Sanofi-Aventis produce it under the medical name insulin glargine.

-Lantus insulin can be prescribed to people with type 2 diabetes for whom oral hypoglycemic agents have not been shown to be effective enough.
+Lantus insulin can be prescribed to people with type 2 diabetes for whom oral hypoglycemic agents are not effective enough.

 Lantus insulin is injected, usually once a day at the same time every day.
 Like all insulins, Lantus must be injected subcutaneously (into the fatty tissue under the skin).

-Lantus’ specific mode of action means that it should never be diluted or mixed with any other insulin before injecting.
+Lantus’ specific mode of action should never be diluted or mixed with any other insulin before injecting.

 Benefits of Lantus insulin

 The most common side effect of Lantus, or any insulin, is hypoglycemia (or low blood sugar).
-It is very important to know the signs of hypoglycemia and how to treat an episode quickly.
+Knowing the signs of hypoglycemia and how to treat an episode quickly is essential.

 Low blood sugar can lead to unconsciousness and even death if not treated properly.

-Make sure your family members and caregivers know what to look for and how to manage a low blood sugar problem, in case you can’t help yourself or you miss symptoms.
+Make sure your family members and caregivers know what to look for and how to manage a low blood sugar problem in case you cannot help yourself or miss symptoms.

-Being an insulin, hypoglycemia can be a relatively common side effect of using Lantus, if the doses are too strong.
+Being insulin, hypoglycemia can be a relatively common side effect of using Lantus if the doses are too strong.
 Other side effects include allergic reactions and swelling, itching, or pain at the injection site.

-Lantus insulin is the brand name for synthetic insulin glargine, which is an injectable form of insulin designed to help people with diabetes lower their blood glucose levels.
+Lantus insulin is the brand name for synthetic insulin glargine, an injectable form of insulin designed to help people with diabetes lower their blood glucose levels.

-Lantus insulin was manufactured by Sanofi-Aventis.
+Sanofi-Aventis manufactured Lantus insulin.
 Since Lantus’ patent expired in 2015, other biosimilar versions of insulin glargine have been hitting the market (such as Toujeo from Sanofi and Basaglar from Lilly).

 Other possible side effects associated with Lantus include: